 Even when your baby is very young, baby books are important for their development but with lots readily available, it can be difficult to decide which books to choose.
-To help you out, we've rounded up the best stories to start reading to your little one while she's under one-years-old.
+To help you out, we've rounded up the best stories to start reading to your child while they're under 12 months.

 Why is it important to read to my baby?

 - Creating a bedtime routine: Even though your newborn is still too little to understand what you are saying, it is a soothing ritual to start from a young age.

 - Learning to talk: Your baby will settle with the sound of your voice, and will subconsciously pick up the rhythms, tones, and inflexions of your voice which can help when they learn to read later on.

 - Developing eyesight: The stories might be too complex, but from birth to around three-months-old, your baby is learning to focus their eyes on simple patterns.
 All of these books will have bright illustrations, shapes, and letters to occupy your baby.

 - Storytelling skills: Your baby will develop his or her own imagination in time, and storytelling will be a big part of this.
 Reading to your baby from an early age can encourage this.